 When I gathered my things into storage, packed my U-haul and jumped on the road with my sister (Earth), and a mutual friend, I had no idea I'd be where I am today.
 I knew something magical and unexplainable was happening when I stood certain on the Jersey side of the Hudson (I later learned that pit stop for gas was Hoboken, NJ), excited about what was unfolding.
-In the pleasant lassitude of the afternoon sun, with its rays caressing my back as I skipped rocks across the water with twenty-two dollars in my pocket, I imagined all of the possibilities for my life.
-The more I saw them in my imagination the more they became my reality.
+In the pleasant lassitude of the afternoon sun, with its rays caressing my back as I skipped rocks across the water with twenty-two dollars in my pocket and a dream in my heart, I imagined all of the possibilities for my life.
+The more I envisioned them the more they became my reality.

 I accepted odd and freelance jobs to make ends meet and burned the midnight oil at least six nights a week, often working 18-20 hours a day, building my business.
 I struggled financially and even had my mother lovingly attempt to convince me to 'move back home.'
 But, nothing could permanently distort my vision.
-No matter how many valleys I found myself in (and boy were there valleys!), each time I stood at the peak of another mountain, I realized everything needed for the journey had already been supplied.
-Even in those moments when I thought I saw nothing but fog.
+No matter how many valleys I found myself in (and boy were there valleys!), I knew if I continued moving forward I'd inevitably reach a peak.
+Just as with each climb before, after all of the stress, worry and lots of tears, I'd realize once standing atop the mountain, everything needed for the journey had already been supplied.
+Even in the most foggiest of moments.

-Though I haven't always listened to my intuition/Godself/heart (or whatever other concept that has been used to describe it) because sometimes circumstances made it challenging, I have always trusted it.
+Though I haven't always listened to my intuition/Godself/heart (or whatever other concept has been used to describe it) because sometimes circumstances made it challenging, I have always trusted it.
 I've learned from experience that when we venture boldly beyond our comfort zones into the unknown - which is usually what we fear most, extraordinary things happen.
-Will there be a climb?
-Of course!
-Are you guaranteed to make it to the peak of the mountain if you just keep going?
-Absolutely!
-There's no way you can't if you make a conscious choice to keep moving forward toward the mark.